 | ABC | Savings | KES 50-150 | KES 500 |

-Key insight: ABC Bank cheapest, but fewer services.
-Equity good balance of price and services.
+Key note: ABC Bank is the cheapest, but it has fewer services.
+Equity offers a good balance of price and service.

 Transaction Fees